 In this step, each resource affected by the action alternatives are identified.
-Resources were not assessed for cumulative impacts if the analysis in the Affected Environment and Environmental

-Impacts Chapter determined there would be no impact to that resource from the action alternatives.
+Resources were not assessed for cumulative impacts if the analysis in the Affected Environment and Environmental Impacts Chapter determined there would be no impact to that resource from the action alternatives.
 Urban development in University City adjacent to the River Des Peres is the primary cumulative impact that would affect resources in the area.
-The structural solutions would contribute to cumulative impact because they propose to alter existing land use and land cover through the installation of detention basins, floodwalls, and levees.
-The non-structural resources would still generate cumulative impacts from construction disturbance.
-The neighborhoods where buildings are acquired and demolished/moved will be altered from existing conditions.
-Many smaller development projects, such as those outlined in the nine action alternatives, can contribute to cumulative impacts.

 The River Des Peres is highly modified from its original natural state.
 Floodwalls, levees, and channel modifications that constrict the river are human-made alterations to a natural system.
-Therefore, they would cause adverse impacts to the hydraulics and hydrology of the River Des Peres by constricting the water and speeding up its flow rate.
-Detention basins, in contrast, mimic natural floodplain processes, and so would have a beneficial impact.
+They could cause adverse impacts to the hydraulics and hydrology of the River Des Peres by constricting the water and speeding up its flow rate.
+A detention basin, in contrast, would mimic natural floodplain processes by storing floodwater and would have a beneficial impact by reducing peak flow and flood damages.
 A developing urban area can generate other cumulative adverse impacts to the hydraulics and hydrology of the river.
 Urban development increases the area of impermeable surfaces, which generate excessive stormwater runoff which eventually drains into the river, contributing to a cumulative adverse impact to flood risk.
 The runoff gathers sediment and pollutants before draining into the River Des Peres at temperatures which are unnaturally high compared to the waters in the river.
-These changes can impact water quality, aquatic habitat, and fish & wildlife using the river.
 Continuing urban development means increases in temporary noise and air pollution and more chance for invasive species to spread in areas of soil disturbance.
 A lack of stormwater management solutions in a growing University City, combined with a highly channelized/modified River Des Peres has likely contributed to the flood-risk problem.